In the past decade of cinema history, it’s become a common critical refrain that film is dead.

 Another rule is that no scene can be longer than one page so that audiences do not lose interest or become distracted.

 The most famous example of hyperlink cinema may be the opening sequence of the Coen brothers’ The Big Lebowski.
-In it, the Dude (Jeff Bridges) takes a journey from his bathtub to his front door, all the while listening to and speaking to an unseen narrator.
+In it, the Dude (Jeff Bridges) takes a seemingly innocent journey from his bathtub to his front door which sets off a series of actions that become more meaningful as the film goes on.

 The Origin Of Hyperlink Cinema